syncfusion-content/wpf-docs/wpf/SfDiagram/Context-Menu.md

 ##Customize Context Menu

-Apart from the default ContextMenu items, you can define some additional menu items by using Menu property of SfDiagram, Node and Connector.
-Those additional items have to be defined and added to MenuItems.
+Apart from the default ContextMenu items, you can define some additional menu items by using `Menu` property of SfDiagram, Node and Connector.
+Those additional items have to be defined and added to `MenuItems` Property.

 The following code example illustrates how to add custom context menu items to Menu property of SfDiagram.